-Every tree is different in form, colour and grain and even within the confines of a cut length will allow the Osmose/Arch treatment process to penetrate differently.
-Colour differences will usually become less pronounced over time but a consistent flat colour without variation will never be achieved
+Every tree is different in form, colour and grain.
+The Osmose/Arch treatment process penetrates differently, even within the confines of a cut length .
+Colour differences will usually become less pronounced over time, but a consistent flat colour without variation will never be achieved

 How do I work out the materials I need to build a fence?